Mr. Bean in Room 426

-"Mr. Bean in Room 426" is the eighth episode of the British television series Mr. Bean, produced by Tiger Television and Thames Television for Central Independent Television.
+"Mr. Bean in Room 426" (Note: also called "Mr. Bean was in Room 426" in the end credits) is the eighth episode of the British television series Mr. Bean, produced by Tiger Television and Thames Television for Central Independent Television.
 It was first broadcast on ITV on 17 February 1993 and was watched by 14.31 million viewers during its original transmission.
 This was the first episode to consist of a single storyline and was shot entirely on location in Southsea.

 Plot

 Part One

 Mr. Bean visits the Queens Hotel for a bank holiday.
 He checks in at the same time as a quiet man and they end up in adjoining rooms.
 Bean tries to beat the man to his room, but struggles to unlock his door and fails.

 Once inside, Bean toys with the features of his room, such as the lights, telephone, and television.
 Upon realising there is no bathroom, he drills a hole in the wall to access his neighbour's.
 The vibration of the drill is heard by the manager, who knocks on Bean's door to investigate, only to find that the man in the next room cannot open the door.
 Unbeknownst to them, Bean has locked the door and is taking a bath.
 He hides the hole with the shower curtain and his wardrobe afterwards.